Rebuilding Trust After Infidelity: How Emotionally Focused Therapy Helps Couples Heal

 Ready to Take the Next Step in Your Relationship?

 Couples therapy can be a powerful way to rebuild and strengthen your connection.
 If you’re ready to explore how EFT can help, reach out to schedule a session.
 Visit www.csheehanjr.com to get started.
-Taking this step shows courage and a commitment to your relationship.
-Let’s work together to create the relationship you both want and deserve.
-You can schedule a free couples therapy consultation by calling 775-235-2205.
+Taking this step can feel daunting.
+From the moment you talk with our Care Coordinator, we’ll make getting started a clear and painless process.
+We know your decision to move forward with therapy is a major commitment to your relationship.
+Let’s work together to create the relationship you want and deserve.
+You can schedule a free couples therapy consultation with one of our therapists.
+Use the online contact form you’ll find here, or call us at 775-235-2205.

 couples therapy Reno, NV, couple outdoors, romantic